 This year, sit down and decide what it is you really want from the coming year.
 If you want to save more money or pay off debt, start small – put away $5-10/week or pay an extra $10 a pay cheque toward debts and feel good about it!
 If you want to quit smoking, don’t do it cold turkey.
 Instead, promise yourself not to give in to one craving per day.
 As time goes on, up the ante until you’re down to one or two cigarettes per day – then decide if you really want to quit completely.
 If you want to start an exercise routine, decide what would be easiest for you to fit into your life.
 If it’s going for a walk once a day, it might be easier to keep up if you wait until April when the weather is nicer.
 Or if you need extra incentive, make a pact to go with a friend who has the same goal or offer to walk someone’s dog every day.
 If you want to find more time for the things you really want to do, make a list of all the things you do in a day/week/month and decide which of those things are really important and which can be dropped.
 Delegate to family members if you can or simply give yourself a break.
 For example, is it really all that important to have a spotless home?
 Is it realistic?
 Many things that we talk ourselves into doing aren't really necessary at all...

 Whatever you do and whenever you decide to start, make a commitment to stick to it for at least 4 straight weeks.
 Once that period is over, the habit should be formed enough for you to keep it up.
 If that isn’t the case, choose a different method to achieve your intention or let go of this idea until it really matters enough to you to keep it up.
 Either way, be sure to reward yourself for having made the effort.

-Let 2014 be the year you take a step toward making a change that enhances your life, do it because you really want to do it, commit yourself to it and make it happen.
+Let this year be the year you take a step toward making a change that enhances your life, do it because you really want to do it, commit yourself to it and make it happen.